8 Reasons Why Marketing Strategies Fail

-Before the strategy gets written, there needs to be agreement on truly quantifiable goals.
-Poorly defined goals are goals that are so vague that you can’t possibly quantify them.
+Before the strategy gets written, there needs to be agreement on quantifiable goals you want to achieve.
+They need to be specific, measurable, achievable, realistic and timely.

-An example of a poorly defined goal could be “I want to drive more website traffic” without defining how much more, what kind of traffic and what you want them to do when they come to your site.
+If you identify increasing site traffic as part of the strategy, then define by how much, what kind of traffic and what you want them to do when they come to your site.

 Well-defined goals bring results.
 In the example of driving more website traffic, a result should go beyond a percentage increase in website traffic, inbound calls or meetings.
 A result is actual new business due to driving the right kind of traffic for your company that converts.